csinfo/dataset/vulnerabilities/wget/wget-mixed/README.md

 Instruction on reproducing wget vulnerability provenance data

- To simulate the exploited behavior of wget: run following line(s)
+ To simulate a mixed behavior of exploit and normal of wget: run following line(s)
     ```
     vagrant up
     ```